 Premium ad space on connected TV advertising isn’t cheaper compared to traditional video advertising, but CTV is almost guaranteed to produce better outcomes.
 Here’s why.

 OTT advertising has put particular pressure on direct TV sales.
 The primetime audience of broadcast networks is off nearly 20% from 2019.
-Also, major entertainment cable networks have experienced double-digit declines as digital platforms consume video content at a significant degree.
+Also, major entertainment cable networks have experienced double-digit declines as digital platforms consume video content to a significant degree.

 - The US is home to over 200 OTT providers.
 (Digiday)